Credit card agreement regulated by the consumer credit act 1974

 Your linked account: The Linked Account you designate via the App will be automatically debited via Direct Debit for the full amount you specify via the App, subject to the minimum payment, at the end of each billing cycle and your Keebo Account will show the credit the day after payment is received.
 Unless otherwise specified in writing by Keebo (or amended by you via the App), periodic statements for standard usage are issued every 30 days starting on the day that you create your Keebo Account.

-If your details change: If any of the following details change, to avoid any problems you must tell us as soon as possible:
+If your details change: If any of the following details change, to avoid any problems, and to ensure that you are not in breach of this agreement, you must tell us as soon as possible: